ichumbo/ichumbo/README.md

 > ## 🐱‍🐉 About me

+**I am currently a program in development, I am in an internship period and I am doing realization.

-**I'm a developing programmer, intern and attending college.
-I currently work in the area as a Front-End and currently studying the Back-end to become a Full-stack**
+I work in the area as Front-End and Back-end study to consolidate a Full-stack.**

 ##